List of administrator-related terms and definitions.

 Process in which duplicate files (and parts of files) are identified and backed up only once.
 Data de-duplication runs on each source device.

 Cause the CrashPlan app on a device to sign out.
-This is non-destructive and no files are deleted.
+This is non-destructive and no files are deleted, however, backups stop.
 The user of the device will be able to sign in again.
 A deauthorized device continues to use a subscription.
-Only devices can be deauthorized; users cannot.
+Only devices can be deauthorized; users and organizations cannot.

 Location where your files are backed up.
-For example: an external drive or CrashPlan for Small Business cloud storage.
+For example: an external drive or CrashPlan cloud storage.

 The process of getting files from a backup destination.
 Downloading allows you to get backed-up files from any device, any time.

 New features and functionality are considered early access (EA) when they are released to all CrashPlan cloud environments, but still may undergo minor refinements and improvements before general availability.

 Some features and functionality apply only to specific product plans, so you may not see an EA feature if it is not included in your product plan.

 Encode files so no unauthorized persons can read them.